Zihuatanejo: Bay and its beaches

-The municipality
+Municipality

 The town of Zihuatanejo is the seat of the municipality of Zihuatanejo de Azueta and as such is the governmental authority for approximately 416 communities, with a total population of 104,609 as of 2005, and an area of 1921.5 km2.
 There are small indigenous communities in the municipality which speak Nahuatl and Tlapaneco.
 Population increase for the period of 1995-2000 was 1.85 percent, with a population density of just under fifty people per square km.
 The greatest population increase was seen in the 1980s when the municipality jumped from 25,751 to 63,366 residents.

 The municipality borders the municipalities of Coyuca de Catalán, Coahuayutla de José María Izazaga, Petatlán and La Unión de Isidoro Montes de Oca, as well as the Pacific Ocean.
 Altitude varies from between 0 and 1000 m above sea level.
 Much of the municipality (70%) is rugged terrain with the rest being semi-flat or flat.
 Major peaks here are the Sierra de la Cuchara and the Cumbre de la Peatada.
 Major rivers here include the Verde and the Ixtapa.
 There are also a number of small streams such as the Real, Pantla, Zapote, and Lagunillas.

 The climate is warm and mostly moist, with an average temperature of 26 C. The rainy season is from June to September.
 Land wildlife mostly consists of small mammals, bats, and lizards.
-The bay contains fish such as red snapper, bass other fish and sea turtles.
+The bay contains fish such as red snapper, bass, other fish and sea turtles.
 Because of the climate's temperature and humidity, the beaches of Zihuatanejo are apt for the incubation of various sea turtles eggs such as the leatherback, hawksbill and olive ridley.
 The annual program for the collection and protection of turtle eggs starts at the beginning of June and lasts until the end of December.
 31 December is celebrated with a massive baby turtle release along the coasts north and south of Zihuatanejo bay.
 The program consists of twenty one incubation corrals, along 32 km of beaches.
 These corrals protect the thousands of turtle eggs collected during this time period by government staff and trained volunteers.
 After birth, they are kept here until they grow large enough to avoid most natural predators and increase their chances of survival.